Posted By Ziga Breznik, Last updated: March 11, 2020

 Once you’ve been saving effectively for a few years, it’s easy to slip into autopilot mode.
 Keep checking in on your goals, your contributions and your options for increasing them.

-A 401k isn’t the only way to save – look to IRAs for more options.
+A 401k isn’t the only way to save – look to IRAs for more options – read how to move 401k to gold without penalty.
 A Roth IRA allows you to offset the impact of tax increases when certain conditions are met and a traditional IRA can allow you to access savings tools that you won’t have access to via your workplace 401k.

 Once you’ve been investing for a while, it’s common to have various pension accounts in your portfolio.
 Managing all of these options can be messy and difficult.
 Consider consolidating multiple accounts into one main account that is more easily managed.